PeteFromGlasgow/personal-site/src/index.md

 	</div>
 	<div class='row'>
 		<div class="columns small-12 medium-8">
-			I work on small projects all the time, some of which are programming related and some of which aren't.
-The table at the right shows my recent projects and their current progress.
+			<p>I work on small projects all the time, some of which are programming related and some of which aren't.
+The table at the right shows my recent projects and their current progress.</p>

+			<p>There's also tonnes of projects that I've never finished, but I'm not going to bore you with half finished projects.</p>

 		</div>
 		<div class="columns small-12 medium-4">
 		<table>